Hampton Township, New Jersey

 Hampton Township is a township in Sussex County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 4,893, a decrease of 303 (−5.8%) from the 2010 census count of 5,196, which in turn reflected an increase of 253 (+5.1%) from the 4,943 counted in the 2000 census.
-The township passed an ordinance that prohibits short term rentals below 150 days as of May 2021, this specifically targets people benefitting from using companies such as Airbnb.

 Hampton Township was formed from portions of Sussex County by an act of the New Jersey Legislature on April 11, 1864.
 The township was named for Jonathan Hampton, who donated land in 1769 to the Episcopal Church of Newton.
 State legislator Robert Hamilton, an Episcopalian, appreciated Hampton's generosity, and gave the township its name.
 Portions of the township were taken on February 24, 1904, to form Fredon Township.

 Geography

 According to the United States Census Bureau, Hampton township had a total area of 25.48 square miles (66.00 km2), including 24.57 square miles (63.63 km2) of land and 0.91 square miles (2.36 km2) of water (3.58%).
 The township is located in the Kittatinny Valley, a section of the Great Appalachian Valley that stretches 700 mi from Canada to Alabama.

 Crandon Lakes (with a 2010 Census population of 682 in Hampton Township, out of a CDP total of 1,178) is an unincorporated community and census-designated place (CDP) split between Hampton Township and Stillwater Township.
 Other unincorporated communities, localities and place names located partially or completely within the township include Balesville, Emmons Station, Halsey, Lake Kemah, Little Swartswood Lake, Mecca Lake, Myrtle Grove, Paulins Kill Lake, Smiths Hill, Spring Lake and Washingtonville.

 Smiths Hill is a hill located at 41.0825969°N 74.7468316°W in the Kittatinny Valley of the Appalachian Mountains.
 The summit rises to 863 ft.

 The township borders the Sussex County municipalities of Frankford Township, Fredon Township, Lafayette Township, Newton and Stillwater Township.